Big, bigger, Phuket

 Phuket Smart Bus

-The Phuket Smart Bus operates fixed routes between Phuket’s harbour and Rawai Beach (with stops in Surin, Kamala, Patong, Karon, Kata and others).
+The Phuket Smart Bus operates a fixed route between Phuket International Airport and Rawai Beach (with stops in Cherngtalay, Surin, Kamala, Patong, Karon, Kata and others).

-It may not be the fastest option, but if you’re on a budget, it’s a convenient and affordable choice.
+It may not be the fastest way around, but if you’re on a budget, it’s a convenient and affordable choice.

-Read more about bus stops, timetables and how to board the Phuket Smart Bus on their official website.
+Read more about bus stops and timetables on the official Phuket Smart Bus website.

 If you’d prefer not to drive a scooter and need something quicker than a bus, you can take a yellow-and-red taxi or hop into an open taxi called a songthaew.